SiriDB/siridb-docs/content/servers/count_servers.md

 ---
 title: "count servers"
-weight: 71
+weight: 73
 ---

-Syntax:

-    count servers [received_points/selected_points] [where ...]

 Count servers returns the number of servers in a SiriDB cluster.

-Received points are the number of points received by a server since uptime.
+*Received_points* are the number of points received by a server since uptime.
+And the *selected points* are the total number of queried points since uptime
-After a restart the received points counters are reset to zero.
+After a restart these counters are reset to zero.

 >**Info**
 >
 >Received points only shows the number of points after uptime.
 For the total
 >number of points you can use `count series length`

-Examples:
+### Syntax

+    count servers [received_points/selected_points] [where ...]

+### Example

     # Get number of servers
     count servers